keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

   We should not be maintaining documentation for software in other projects and products.

-* Kubernetes concepts and objects (such as workload, job, resource) should be lowercase unless they are the proper name of an object.
+* Kubernetes concepts and objects (such as workload or resource) should be lowercase unless they are the proper name of an object.

 * The first instance of one of these terms in a section